 A few key parameters provide the most impact on how Spark is executed in terms of resources: spark.executor.memory, spark.executor.cores, spark.task.cpus, spark.executor.instances, and spark.qubole.max.executors.

 In order to understand how many tasks each executor will be able to execute, we need to divide spark.executor.cores by spark.task.cpus.
-Luckily, with the exception of a few scenarios, you want to set spark.task.cpus=1.
+Luckily, with the exception of a few scenarios, you want to set the spark.task.cpus=1.

 Once you know the number of tasks a single executor can execute, you can calculate the amount of memory each task can get on average by dividing spark.executor.memory by that number.